The KIT Motion-Language Dataset: Human Motion

 We use the \emph{Master Motor Map}~(MMM) framework~\cite{ManderyTerlemez2016, DBLP:conf/humanoids/TerlemezUMDVA14, DBLP:conf/icra/AzadAD07} for such a unified representation of human motion.
-The MMM framework maps the raw data recorded using any motion capture system to a standardized reference model of the human body.
-This is achieved by placing virtual markers on the reference model and computing the inverse kinematics such that the mean squared distance between corresponding physical and virtual markers is minimized. \Cref{fig:motion2mmm} illustrates the conversion process.
+The MMM framework provides converters to map the raw data recorded from various motion capture systems to a standardized reference model of the human body.
+For a marker-based motion capture approach, which is, as previously mentioned, the motion acquisition technique used in this dataset, this is achieved by placing virtual markers on the reference model and computing the inverse kinematics such that the mean squared distance between corresponding physical and virtual markers is minimized.
+To adopt the conversion process to data sources that use a different marker set, it is sufficient to update the marker placement on the 3D model accordingly.
+For entirely different capture techniques that may be used in the future, the design of MMM framework allows for the implementation of additional converters as necessary. \Cref{fig:motion2mmm} illustrates the conversion process.
 The kinematics of the MMM model are derived from well-established work on the human biomechanics~\cite{winter2009biomechanics} and uses $104$~DoF: $6$ DoF cover the model pose, $23$ DoF are assigned to each hand, and the remaining $52$ DoF are distributed on arms, legs, head, eyes, and torso.
 While the high number of DoF is important to enable the representation of a wide range of human motion, only a subset of the DoF must be specified in order to use the model.
-In this work we only use $50$~DoF ($6$~DoF for the model pose and $44$~DoF are distributed on arms, legs, head, and torso) since the individual fingers and eyes are not tracked.
+In this work we only use $50$~DoF ($6$~DoF for the model pose and $44$~DoF are distributed on arms, legs, head, and torso) since the individual fingers and eyes are not tracked. \Cref{fig:mmm} depicts the kinematics of the MMM reference model.
 The model also defines dynamic properties for each segment, e.g. its center of mass, inertia tensor, and mass.
 Since we do not use any dynamic properties here, the interested reader is referred to aforementioned publications for a full discussion of the dynamic model.
 The MMM framework is designed to not only work with human subjects but also with objects that are part of a scene.
 While scenes that contain objects are currently not part of our dataset, it is still important to note that such data could be used in the future.

 The implementation of the MMM framework is open source\footnote{\url{https://gitlab.com/groups/mastermotormap}} and provides ready-to-use converters for our motion capture setup that implement the aforementioned least-squares optimization.
 It also specifies an XML-based data format, which we use in our dataset to store motion recordings as represented using the MMM reference model.
 The framework includes a range of tools, amongst other 3D visualizer that can be used to inspect MMM motion data.
 Terlemez~et~al.~\cite{DBLP:conf/humanoids/TerlemezUMDVA14} discuss the data format and the available tools in depth.